Check

 Functions already covered by an in-source suppression marker are excluded.
 Pass --no-suppress together with --write-baseline to record every violation (CI-auditor flow).

---write-baseline cannot be combined with --baseline, --output-format, or --output — the baseline file is the output.
+--write-baseline cannot be combined with --baseline, --report-format, --output, --since, or --changed-only — the baseline file is the output.

 Reading a baseline